Why is Pinot Noir considered a finicky grape?

 Complications with Pinot Noir

 With thin skin, susceptibility to disease, genetic instability, fermentation challenges, and finicky terroir expressiveness, Pinot Noir is sensitive to nearly every aspect of wine making.
 If one or more of these problems occur in the wine making process, the result can be a thin, lackluster wine.
-The thin skin of the grape leads to the wine having less color and tannins than Pinot Noirs sister varieties, Cabernet Sauvignon and Zinfandel.
-Compared to Cabernet Sauvignon, Pinot Noir is much less hardy of a grape, must stay on the vine for a longer period of time, and requires low yields to prevent issues.
+The thin skin of the grape leads to the wine having less color and tannins than its sister varieties, Cabernet Sauvignon and Zinfandel.
+Compared to Cabernet Sauvignon, Pinot Noir grapes are much less hardy, must stay on the vine for a longer period of time, and require lower yields to prevent issues.

 Pinot Noir’s Best Growing Regions